vrinceanu/plasma-MDQT-simulation/README.md

 ## Continuing a Simulation

 Due to the MDQT code being computationally expensive, you may run into a situation where the simulation will need to run longer than the time you’re allotted in a single session.
 For example, some clusters may only allow you to run a simulation for 8 hours at a time, but in order to reach the desired **tmax** it will take 10 hours.
-At the end of a simulation we record the ion positions, velocities, and wavefunctions.
+At the end of a simulation we record the ion positions, velocities, and wave functions.
 The code has the ability to continue a simulation by loading these previously-saved conditions.

 It’s important that the program finishes running without interruption because the last line of the code saves the particle conditions.
 If the program is terminated early, the particle conditions will not be saved and you will not be able to continue the simulation.
 How long the simulation takes depends on the system it’s run on, the number of particles, the density, and **tmax**.
 To obtain an estimate of how long the program will take to run, run a simulation with &sim; 3500 particles, **density** = 2, and tmax &lt; 1, which should take less than an hour.